 Recent murder instructions have involved issues involving parasitic accessory liability, neuropathology in causation and a historic baby shaking case where death came 14 years after conviction for assault.

-It is not just in the Crown Court that David excels; he is widely recognised as one of the leading criminal appeal lawyers.
-David is regularly instructed to advise on out of time appeals and CCRC applications, has appeared in the Supreme Court and frequently appears in the Court of Appeal and in persuading the Criminal Cases Review Commission to refer possible miscarriages of justice.
+It is not just in the Crown Court that he excels, David is regarded as one of the leading appeal lawyers in the country.
+He has appeared in the Supreme Court and has a remarkable record of success in the Court of Appeal and in persuading the Criminal Cases Review Commission to refer possible miscarriages of justice.

 Since taking Silk David has continued to be instructed in high profile and complex cases including representing individuals tried for serial rape - Nottingham Crown Court, murder - historic baby shaking death - Chelmsford Crown Court and murder and robbery - Central Criminal Court.

 Forthcoming cases in 2021 include trials for murder, historic sexual assault and conspiracy to supply class A drugs and firearms possession.

 Recent high-profile cases have included the successful appeal of the so called 'match.com rapist', acquittals of professional footballer Ched Evans for rape and ex-professional boxer, Anthony Small for encouragement of terrorism.